Quelepa: History

 Quelepa was founded around 400 BC, in the Late Preclassic period (500 BC - AD 250).
 The first inhabitants of the site constructed a platform from plaster and pumice and rebuilt it a number of times Quelepa is generally considered to have been settled by the Lenca people.

-Around AD 200 the Ilopango volcano erupted and devastated western El Salvador, breaking Quelepa's link with Mesoamerica.
-Between AD 150 and AD 625 Quelepa turned instead to the Intermediate Area beyond the frontiers of Mesoamerica, with artefacts arriving from the north and the east.
+Around AD 539 the Ilopango volcano erupted and devastated western El Salvador, breaking Quelepa's link with Mesoamerica.
+Between AD 150 and AD 625 Quelepa turned instead to the Intermediate Area beyond the frontiers of Mesoamerica, with artifacts arriving from the north and the east.
 The major ceremonial architecture of the East Group was built in the Early Classic.

 In the Late Classic to Early Postclassic periods (from approximately AD 625–1000), the ceremonial centre of the settlement was abandoned and smaller structures were built around a small plaza.
 This has been interpreted as a Mesoamerican influence with its origins on the Gulf coast of Mexico, or perhaps from Seibal, a Maya city in the Petén Basin of northern Guatemala.
 The stone facing from this period is cruder than that of earlier times and stairways replaced the earlier use of access ramps.
 The ballcourt also dates to this time.

 Quelepa as a whole was abandoned around AD 1000, at the beginning of the Early Postclassic period.
 The abandonment of the site has been linked to the arrival of the Pipil people in the El Salvador region, although there is no evidence that they ever occupied the site.